Skip to Content

 What is the most scenic route of the Portuguese Camino from Porto?

 The Senda Litoray (Litoral Way) is in my opinion the most scenic route of the first stage of the Portuguese Camino from Porto.
 The Coastal and the Central routes have beautiful parts as well but it’s not as impressive as the Litoral Way.
 I especially enjoyed the last 10 km to Vila Cha which were along the coast past several beautiful beaches.
+There are some amazing towns to visit on all 3 Camino routes.

 The coastal scenery along the boardwalk on the Litoral Way from Porto